 Construction & Renovations

-Construction and renovation activities include the acquisition, renewal and replacement of long lived assets for institutional purposes and are recorded in the plant funds 80000 (construction campus) or 80500 (construction hospital), 81000 (construction – info tech), and 81500 (construction – hospital IT).
+Construction and renovation activities include the acquisition, renewal and replacement of long lived assets for institutional purposes and are recorded in the Plant Funds – 80000 (construction campus) or 80500 (construction hospital), 81000 (construction – info tech), and 81500 (construction – hospital IT).
 Building assets are created at the completion of a construction or renovation project when the costs meet or exceed $500,000.
-Financial Operations has compiled Capitalization Guidelines for Campus Use, which are available in the resource section of this webpage, as a tool for units to use to help them manage their construction projects.
-Below are excerpts from the documents as a quick reference.
+Financial Operations has compiled Capitalization Guidelines for Campus Use, which are available in the resource section of this webpage, as a tool to help units understand the accounting and financial reporting requirements for their construction projects and capital asset acquisitions.
+Some excerpts follow for quick reference.

 - Capital expenditures are incurred when resources are expended to buy, repair, or increase the usefulness of an asset.

-- Non-capital expenses are considered an expense necessary to complete the project but one which does not increase the value or usefulness of an asset.
+- Non-capital expenses are considered an expense necessary to complete the project but does not increase the value or usefulness of an asset.

-- Units setting aside money for future construction projects should typically do so in either their Departmental Equipment Fund (82XXX) or their Maintenance Reserve Fund (83000) depending on which they use.
-The Construction Fund (80XXX) should be used to reflect money for a construction project which is currently underway, as well as expendable gifts received for construction purposes.
+- Units setting aside funds for future construction projects should typically do so in either their Departmental Equipment Fund (82XXX) or their Maintenance Reserve Fund (83000).
+The Construction Fund (80XXX) should be used to reflect funds transferred for construction projects, which are currently underway, as well as expendable gifts received for construction purposes.

 - Construction projects are to be funded up-front when they are established.
-An end date is required for all construction projects, and should be in line with the expected time period to complete the project with a maximum end date of five years from the start of the project.
-For any project extensions beyond the expected end date, all units should contact Accounting Operations - Plant Fund team at Plant.Fund.Staff@umich.edu to have the end date updated appropriately.
+An end date is required for all construction projects and should be consistent with the expected time period to complete the project with a maximum end date of five years from the start of the project.
+For any project extensions beyond the expected end date, units should contact Accounting Operations - Plant Fund team at Plant.Fund.Staff@umich.edu to have the end date updated appropriately.

 If a project's total budget meets or exceeds $3 million, it requires regental approval before the project can be bid for contract and must be managed by Business & Finance (B&F), typically through the office of Architecture, Engineering & Construction (AEC).
-All projects which require the use of an external architect or engineering services must be managed by AEC.
-Generally, departments have the discretion to manage their own building projects if the budget is below the regental threshold.
+Generally, departments have the discretion to manage their own construction projects if the budget is below the regental threshold.
 Construction projects managed by AEC are typically funded at 20% of the project budget up front with the balance of funds due at the time of award.

-Any questions regarding construction projects or capitalization of assets should be directed to Plant.Fund.Staff@umich.edu or to the Plant Fund Supervisor at (734) 647-3778.
+Any questions regarding accounting for construction projects, internal loans or capitalization of assets should be directed to Plant.Fund.Staff@umich.edu or to the Plant Fund Supervisor at (734) 647-3778.